 2.8.1.
 You must make sure any personal information and the equipment that stores the information is kept secure.
-For example, only give access to staff who have a genuine business need to see the information and you should store personal information in locked cabinets.
-Please see Security of Personal Information and refer to the Information Security procedures for more information.
+For example, only give access to staff who have a genuine business need to see the information.
+Please refer to the Information Security procedures for more information.